Fawness/Word-Search/README.md

 ## 🎯 How to Play

 1. **Configure Your Game**:
-   - Choose a theme (Nature, Animals, Space, Food, or Sports)
+   - Choose a theme (Nature, Animals, Space, Food, Sports, or Deer)
    - Select grid size (8x8 to 20x20)
    - Pick difficulty level (Easy, Medium, or Hard)